tbilloud/gate-pixel/README.md

 - Write a function taking a dataframe as input with the same columns as in pixelHits.py
 - The output dataframe should have the same columns as in pixelClusters.py.

-3) Identify coincidences:
+3) Identify Compton camera events (CCevents):

-- from Gate hits with gHits2pixelCoincidences()
+- from Gate hits with gHits2CCevents()
-- from clusters with pixelClusters2pixelCoincidences()
+- from clusters with pixelClusters2CCevents()

-4) Generate cones from coincidences with pixelCoincidences2cones()
+4) Generate cones from CCevents with CCevents2CCcones()

 5) Check cone intersections from a point source with validate_psource()